mondaugen/diva.js/docs/content/documentation/setup/frontend/html.md

 ### Javascript includes

-The only dependency that is not included with diva is jQuery.
-You can either use a CDN, such as Google's, or host it yourself.
-It is recommended that you use the latest version, or at least 1.7+.
+The only dependencies that are not included with diva are jQuery and jQuery-UI.
+You can either use a CDN, such as Google's, or host them yourself.
+It is recommended that you use the latest versions, or at least 1.10+.

 You'll also have to include the diva.js source (file `diva.min.js` under `build/js`), as well as the script that actually instantiates the viewer